Undergraduate Students of Microbiology & Immunology

 Undergraduate Research Participation

-An undergraduate research program, available to students who demonstrate an interest and ability, is open to non-majors as well as majors in Microbiology.
+An undergraduate research program, available to students who demonstrate an interest and ability, is open to both majors and non-majors.
 The aim of this program is to foster increased creativity, imagination, inquisitiveness, and independence.
 Please consult with a faculty member within the department to inquire further about innovative research you can participate in relevant to real-world applications.